Iran says still ready for talks if US lifts sanctions - Journal du Cameroun

 “If they are prepared to put aside the sanctions, we are ready to talk and negotiate, even at the level of heads of the 5+1 countries,” Rouhani said in remarks aired live on state television.

-Rouhani has long demanded the lifting of US sanctions for Iran’s return to talks under the auspices of the so-called P5+1 that reached a 2015 nuclear deal — the five veto-wielding permanent members of the UN Security Council plus Germany.

 “We are under sanctions.
-This situation… is (because of) incitement by the Zionists and the region’s reactionary,” he said, referring to Israel and Saudi Arabia.
+This situation… is (because of) incitement by the Zionists and the region’s reactionary,” he said, referring to Iran’s regional rivals Israel and Saudi Arabia.

-“This situation… is a cruel act by the White House.
-We have no choice but to resist and persevere against those imposers of sanctions.
+His remarks came after France and Germany raised the possibility of triggering a mechanism in the deal that could lead to the reimposition of UN sanctions.

+Rouhani described the sanctions as “a cruel act by the White House”.

-“At the same time, we have not closed the window for negotiations,” Rouhani said.
+“We have no choice but to resist and persevere,” he said.
+“At the same time, we have not closed the window for negotiations.

 “I tell the nation of Iran that any time America is prepared to lift and put aside its wrong, cruel, unlawful, incorrect, terrorist sanctions, immediately the heads of 5+1 can meet and we have no problem.”